DataOnATangent/dataonatangent/README.md

 <h3> :woman: &nbsp;About Me </h3>

 - 😄 Pronouns: She/Her/Hers
-- 🔭 I’m currently working on my an NLP sentiment analysis project :grin:
+- 🔭 I’m currently working on: an NLP sentiment analysis project
-- :heart: Favorite Language: SQL
+- :heart: My favorite language: SQL
-- 🌱 I’m currently learning nueral nets and Mandarin
+- 🌱 I’m currently learning: nueral nets and Mandarin
-- 👯 I’m always looking to collaborate with scientist from any field
+- 👯 I’m always looking to collaborate with: scientist from any field
-- 💬 Ask me about anything, I am happy to help
+- 💬 Ask me about: anything, I am happy to help
-- 🌍 I support: Latinas in Tech, Conscious Capitalism, AllStar Code, The Foundation to Decrease Worldsuck
+- 🌍 I support: Latinas in Tech, AllStar Code, The Foundation to Decrease Worldsuck
 - 💜 Interests: philosophy, travel, dachshunds, internet culture, video games, Star Trek
 - ⚡ Fun fact: My ultimate dream is to be on Star Trek and dawn a yellow uniform. 🖖